Final Fantasy All the Bravest: Reception

 Final Fantasy: All the Bravest was negatively reviewed by most critics.
-The game has a weighted score of 25/100, indicating "generally unfavorable reviews" according to the review aggegator Metacritic.
+The game has a weighted score of 25/100, indicating "generally unfavorable reviews" according to the review aggregator Metacritic.
 Reviewers mainly focused their criticisms on the large number and cost of in-app purchases along with the lack of story, simplistic gameplay, and a lack of respect for players by Square Enix.
 Despite the poor reception, the game still managed to chart at number 25 on the "Top Paid Apps" chart on the iTunes App Store on January 18, 2013.

 IGN stated that despite a small amount of nostalgia, the game had such high prices for its in-game purchases that it was insulting, with the gameplay as repetitive and boring.
 They ultimately concluded that the game was a black mark on the Final Fantasy franchise.
 They even took the unprecedented step of issuing a public service announcement not to buy the game.
 They later cited the game for making money despite bad reviews and high prices.
 Pocket Gamer also criticized the gameplay and in-app purchase system, stating that there was hardly any game to at all, with the app being like a shady casino.
 Slide to Play criticized the game for having no gameplay or strategy and that it existed to take people's money.
 Digital Spy echoed the criticisms of the games in-app purchases and poor gameplay, stating that it felt like a "parody" of what free-to-play games are like, feeling that it exists to "make loyal fans waste their money", adding that it would have had some appeal if not for its "shallow" gameplay.